marlene-rinker/reading-notes/class-10.md

 #### Writing from the script to the console

--console.log() - used for general information
+- console.log() - used for general information

 - console.warn() - used for warnings